 (taking a living object and covering it with a pattern that doesn't occur in the natural world).

 - Choosing words, letters and everyday objects, breaking their form down and

 putting those forms back on the canvas in unrecognizable ways.

--Using elements (oil, water, paint mediums) and texture as steering influences in my process.
+-Using elements (oil, water, wax, texture, air, heat) as steering influences in my process.

 I'd rather not impose my own narrative, even in naming my pieces.

-The narrative is there, but everyone should experience art through their own interpretation.
+The narrative is there, but everyone should experience art through personal interpretation.

 Most of my pieces are large in scale and I prefer to work in oil.

 Each of my paintings is an original, one of a kind.
 I do not make or sell prints of my work.

 I am much more motivated by the piece and the client, than money or recognition.